bryan31/liteflow-homepage-en/docs/LiteFlowX.md

 ---

 :::warning Notice
-- The LiteFlowX plugin version from `v1.0.0` will no longer support the features of LiteFlow `2.7.X` and below.
+- The LiteFlowX plugin version has been fully adapted to LiteFlow `v2.9.0` since `v1.1.0` and is backward compatible with all features of LiteFlow `v2.8.X`.

-- If you are using an older version of the LiteFlow framework, please [download the plugin jar package](https://gitee.com/liupeiqiang/LiteFlowX/releases/0.1.1) to install it yourself.
+- If you are still using LiteFlow `2.7.X` and below, you can download the [ LiteFlowX v0.1.1 Jar package ](https://gitee.com/liupeiqiang/LiteFlowX/releases/0.1.1) for installation
 - The plugin will focus on making changes and improvements to the latest version of the LiteFlow framework in the future.
 Please make sure you are using the latest LiteFlow framework before using this plugin.
 :::